pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 directory, if they are not listed under resources.

 It then includes a configMapGenerater.
-This generator generates a configMap using the name specfied by name:.
+This generator generates a configMap using the name specified by name:.
 And includes key/value pairs defined in the literals section.

 manifests/kubernetes/dev/db/kustomization.yaml